-- Computer: You will need a computer (Windows, Mac OS, or Linux) on which you are able to install software. - Python: The Python interpreter (version 3), freely available from the Python Foundation. - Editor: An advanced text editor (such as Sublime Text or BBEdit) or an integrated development environment (such as VSCode or Atom).
+- Computer: You will need a computer (Windows, Mac OS, or Linux) on which you are able to install software. - Python: The Python interpreter (version 3), freely available from the Python Foundation. - Editor: Everyone must install the free VSCode editor for editing Python files.
 Installation instructions will be provided.
+Once you are familiar with editing Python code files and running your programs from the command line, you are free to use any editor capable of saving raw Python code (such as Sublime Text, Notepad++, BBEdit, Pycharm, Atom, or vi).
+Past experience has shown that Jupyter, while great for certain tasks, is not sufficient for all the assignments in this course.